michellelee42/SI507-HW6/README.md

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**
+It's getting the length of all the list items (li) in the document - there are 9 of them - and showing that number where the id is "items", which is next to the sentence "The number of list items for this page: ".

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+The color of the background of this page would be white without JavaScript.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**